• Skip to main content

 1. Preheat the oven to 350 F. Line a mini muffin tin with liners, or spray with an all-natural cooking spray.
 (I prefer the liners.)

-3. Add 1 tablespoon of the batter to each mini muffin cup.
-Sprinkle the chia seeds on top before baking if you’d like, this is mostly just for looks.
+4. Add 1 tablespoon of the batter to each mini muffin cup.

 Notes